 - Respond to statements and other information presented at the hearing.

-- Present a personal or community impact statement to the hearing body upon a finding of “Responsibility”.
+- Present a personal or community impact statement to the hearing body upon a finding of “In Violation.”

 - An administrative hearing shall be conducted by a hearing body in accordance with the procedures listed below.
-When a University official serves as the sole member of the hearing body, that official may also be referred to as the “chair”.
-Specific hearing bodies may adopt additional procedures that are not inconsistent with the provisions of The Student Code:
+When a University official serves as the sole member of the hearing body, that official may also be referred to as the “hearing body.”
+Specific hearing bodies may adopt additional procedures that are not inconsistent with the provisions of The Student Code.